GamesCrafters/gamescrafters.github.io/content/main/assignments/homefun-1.md

 These tests simply verify that your program has the correct outputs for certain inputs.
 Each Homefun has a set of input/output pairs that the tests enforce. **If the latest commit on your Homefun repository's `main` branch passes all of a given Homefun's tests before its due date passes, you will receive full credit for the Homefun.**

-This means that you may not need to pass all "autograding" tests to complete a particular Homefun (because they include other Homefuns' tests), but you should pass all tests once you complete all Homefuns. **The tests belonging to each Homefun are made public on their pages.** If you do not pass the necessary autograder tests before a due date passes, your work will be reviewed by an organizer on an effort basis.
+This means that you may not need to pass all "autograding" tests to complete a particular Homefun (because they include other Homefuns' tests), but you should pass all tests once you complete all Homefuns. **Some of the tests belonging to each Homefun are made public on their pages.** If you do not pass the necessary autograder tests before a due date passes, your work will be reviewed by an organizer on an effort basis.

 {{< /tab >}}